SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayVpcLink.md

----
-layout: glossary
-title: New-VSApiGatewayVpcLink
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayVpcLink

 ## SYNOPSIS
-Adds an AWS::ApiGateway::VpcLink resource to the template
+Adds an AWS::ApiGateway::VpcLink resource to the template.
+The AWS::ApiGateway::VpcLink resource creates an API Gateway VPC link for a REST API to access resources in an Amazon Virtual Private Cloud (VPC.
+For more information, see vpclink:create: https://docs.aws.amazon.com/apigateway/api-reference/link-relation/vpclink-create/ in the Amazon API Gateway REST API Reference.

 ## SYNTAX